CureMeAbroad

 This cancer typically develops slowly over several years, often preceded by precancerous changes called vulvar intraepithelial neoplasia (VIN).
 These precancerous cells can sometimes be detected before they become invasive cancer, which is why awareness of vulvar cancer symptoms and regular gynecologic examinations are so important.

 Vulvar cancer primarily affects older women, with the average age at diagnosis being 68 years.
 However, precancerous changes and even invasive cancer can occur in younger women, particularly those with certain risk factors like HPV infection or immune system compromise.
+Many women researching cancer-related symptoms and blood test abnormalities also ask, what level of eosinophils indicate cancer, especially when unexplained inflammation or immune responses are detected during medical evaluations.
 No woman should dismiss concerning vulvar cancer symptoms based on age alone.

 The Most Common Vulvar Cancer Symptoms